-In this section, we discuss our overall results of operations and highlight special items that are not included in our segment results.
-In "Segment Results of Operations," we review the performance of our two reportable segments in more detail.
-A detailed discussion of 2020 items and year-over-year comparisons between 2021 and 2020 that are not included in this Form 10-K can be found in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+A discussion of the Business segment's 2021 operating revenue results reflecting the current customer groups and year-overyear comparisons between 2022 and 2021 have been included in "Segment Results of Operations" below.
+A discussion of the 2021 items and year-over-year comparisons between 2022 and 2021 for all other items that are not included in this Form 10-K can be found in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2022.